-The Corporate Social Responsibility Committee of the Board has been constituted in compliance with the provisions of Companies Act, 2013 as amended from time to time.
+The Corporate Social Responsibility Committee of the Board has been constituted as per Section 135 of the Companies Act, 2013 read with the Companies (Corporate Social Responsibility Policy) Rules, 2014.
 The constitution and other details of the Corporate Social Responsibility Committee are given in the Corporate Governance Report.
 The said policy may be referred to on the Company's website i.e., www.ludlowjute.com.

 The Company wishes to inform the members that it is aware and taking care of its social responsibilities and during the year the gross amount spent by the Company as CSR expenditure is Rs.
-5.29 lakhs.
-In terms of provisions under Section 135 of the Companies Act, 2013, the CSR expenses to be incurred by the Company during the year 2021-22 was Rs.
-5.29 lakhs.
+10.57 lakhs.
+In terms of provisions under Section 135 of the Companies Act, 2013, the CSR expenses to be incurred by the Company during the year 2022-23 was Rs.
+14.23 lakhs.